 Person First Language

 A baby born with Down syndrome is not a “Down’s child” or a “baby with Downs.”
-When describing an individual with Down syndrome, it is preferred that you say, he/she is a baby with Down syndrome.
+When describing an individual with Down syndrome, it is preferred that you say, he/she is a person with Down syndrome.
 A person with Down syndrome is not a “Downs”.
 A parent doesn’t have a Down syndrome child.
 They have a child who has Down syndrome.
 Placing the person before the disability emphasizes the person first and the disability second.

 When referring to peers, the correct term is “typical” peers as opposed to “normal.”
 It is also important to use correct terminology.
 A person does not “suffer” from Down syndrome, nor are they “afflicted”.
 It is not a disease.